rvighne/dotfiles/.github/README.md

 ## Goals

 I try to keep these dotfiles as portable as possible.
-Typically my main machine is either macOS with Homebrew or Windows with the MSYS2 Git distro (a fairly complete GNU environment).
-At the same time, most of my work is done remotely on GNU/Linux or FreeBSD machines, and I want these configs to work there sans modification.
+They should work with minimal or zero machine-specific overrides on my work network (Debian with `$HOME` on NFS), work machine (macOS with Homebrew), home server (FreeBSD), and home PC (Windows 10).

 ## Usage